AvielZaman/Cellular-Development---DogCupid/README.md

 2. When signing in, location services must be open, otherwise it will take a long time to sign in successfully.

 3. The app uses internet, so WIFI is must (or cellular internet).

+4. Users can't relogin via email (although they are  already exist in the database).